10-10 #77191, 100WAAW #355

 Thanks for stopping by my page!
 Most likely we have had, or are in the process of completing, a QSO.
 Thanks for taking the time to reach out to me!

 I enjoy numerous aspects of amateur radio--SSB, D-Star, PSK, JT65/9 & WSPR.
 Lately, I am intrigued by anything involving amateur radio and a Raspberry Pi.
+Check out the Raspberry Pi WSPR transmitter below!
 I also enjoy working the FM satellites with my handheld Yagi.
 Recently I obtained my VE certification, and had the privilege of serving as a volunteer examiner for the first time at a local testing session.

 I have grown a little tired of PSK31 & JT65, and have started to explore the more obscure digital modes.
 I have really been enjoying working stations using Olivia and Contestia.
 If you like the concept of PSK, but want a ragchew instead of the canned macros, give Olivia a shot.
 Very rare to find an Olivia station that doesn't want a keyboard ragchew.
 Olivia combines the style of PSK31 waterfall & keyboard operation with the weak signal decoding of JT65.
 Contestia is an offshot variant of Olivia.
 It doesn't quite decode weak signals as well as Olivia, but it has a faster WPM speed.
 If you're a fast typist, you'll prefer Contestia.
 If you hunt and peck with the keyboard than you'll probably get along great with Olivia.

 I enjoy collecting QSL cards.
 If we have had a contact, please send me your card, and I will send you my beautiful full color card (shown below).
 No need to send postage or money.